Connecting Your Data

 The following script completes the setup for our service account.
 You will need to customize this with the names of your databases, schemas, and service account user, and then execute it in the Snowflake console using the ACCOUNTADMIN role

--- CONFIGURE ROLE, WAREHOUSE, AND DATABASES create role if not exists anonymizer comment = 'Role for Privacy Dynamics Service Account'; revoke all on account from role anonymizer; revoke role public from role anonymizer; create warehouse if not exists anonymizing warehouse_size = XSMALL initially_suspended = TRUE auto_suspend = 60 -- seconds; minimum suggested by Snowflake auto_resume = TRUE comment = 'Warehouse for Privacy Dynamics anonymization jobs' ; grant usage on warehouse anonymizing to role anonymizer; -- this is currently required, but will not be in a future version grant create database on account to role anonymizer; -- assumes RAW_SENSITIVE (origin) and PRIVACY_SAFE (destination) databases -- already exist.
-Change these to the names of your databases grant usage on database raw_sensitive to role anonymizer; grant usage on database privacy_safe to role anonymizer; -- CONFIGURE ORIGIN SCHEMA(s) -- any existing schemas that you want us to read from need their own grants -- we require usage on the schema and select on any tables/views in that schema grant usage on schema raw_sensitive.health to role anonymizer; grant select on all tables in schema raw_sensitive.health to role anonymizer; grant select on all views in schema raw_sensitive.health to role anonymizer; -- repeat 3 lines above for any additional schemas -- optionally grant access to any future schemas or relations in source database grant usage on future schemas in database raw_sensitive to role anonymizer; grant select on future tables in database raw_sensitive to role anonymizer; grant select on future views in database raw_sensitive to role anonymizer; -- CONFIGURE DESTINATION SCHEMA(s) -- Option 1: Allow us to create new schemas in the destination database grant create schema on database privacy_safe to role anonymizer; -- Option 2: Allow us to write to an existing schema owned by another role grant usage on schema privacy_safe.health to role anonymizer; grant create table on schema privacy_safe.health to role anonymizer; -- repeat 2 lines above for any additional schemas -- GRANT ROLE TO USERS AND OTHER ROLES grant role anonymizer to user svc_pvcy; alter user svc_pvcy set default_role = anonymizer; alter user svc_pvcy set default_warehouse = anonymizing; grant role anonymizer to role sysadmin;
+-- CONFIGURE ROLE, WAREHOUSE, AND DATABASES create role if not exists anonymizer comment = 'Role for Privacy Dynamics Service Account'; revoke all on account from role anonymizer; revoke role public from role anonymizer; create warehouse if not exists anonymizing warehouse_size = XSMALL initially_suspended = TRUE auto_suspend = 60 -- seconds; minimum suggested by Snowflake auto_resume = TRUE comment = 'Warehouse for Privacy Dynamics anonymization jobs' ; grant usage on warehouse anonymizing to role anonymizer; -- assumes RAW_SENSITIVE (origin) and PRIVACY_SAFE (destination) databases -- already exist.
+Change these to the names of your databases grant usage on database raw_sensitive to role anonymizer; grant usage on database privacy_safe to role anonymizer; -- CONFIGURE ORIGIN SCHEMA(s) -- any existing schemas that you want us to read from need their own grants -- we require usage on the schema and select on any tables/views in that schema grant usage on schema raw_sensitive.health to role anonymizer; grant select on all tables in schema raw_sensitive.health to role anonymizer; grant select on all views in schema raw_sensitive.health to role anonymizer; -- repeat 3 lines above for any additional schemas -- optionally grant access to any future schemas or relations in source database grant usage on future schemas in database raw_sensitive to role anonymizer; grant select on future tables in database raw_sensitive to role anonymizer; grant select on future views in database raw_sensitive to role anonymizer; -- CONFIGURE DESTINATION SCHEMA(s) -- create database is optional if the privacy_safe database is already created grant create database on account to role anonymizer; -- Option 1: Allow us to create new schemas in the destination database grant create schema on database privacy_safe to role anonymizer; -- Option 2: Allow us to write to an existing schema owned by another role grant usage on schema privacy_safe.health to role anonymizer; grant create table on schema privacy_safe.health to role anonymizer; -- repeat 2 lines above for any additional schemas -- GRANT ROLE TO USERS AND OTHER ROLES grant role anonymizer to user svc_pvcy; alter user svc_pvcy set default_role = anonymizer; alter user svc_pvcy set default_warehouse = anonymizing; grant role anonymizer to role sysadmin;

 - Enter the connection details: